hse-project/hse-project.github.io/CONTRIBUTING.md

 The instructions in `README.md` specify how to clone the repo and view any updates you make to the HSE project documentation.
 When submitting a PR, it is helpful if you can provide a URL where these updates may be viewed.

-> Note: HSE 1.x and its project documentation are no longer actively
-> maintained.
-Please do not submit a PR that updates the HSE 1.x project
-> documentation.